 At St Nicholas’, North Bradley, we have a ring of eight bells which were fully restored at the Millennium and are in fine condition.
 At St Mary’s, Steeple Ashton we have a ring of six bells which are also in excellent condition.
 Every year teams from quite a distance come to our churches to ring.

 Bell ringing attracts people of all ages.
 The young ringers group in this area has ringers as young as 11, and some of the older ringers are in their 80s!
 It’s a great way to make new friends and there are always opportunities for social events, but most of all, it’s fun!
 It’s all about taking part – and you do not need to be musical at all.
 We are really keen to encourage bell ringing at both St Mary’s and St Nicholas’, and to keep this tradition alive for many years to come.

-If you would like to find out more, do get in touch with Fr Tony Longdon or with Michael Moore (see Who is who… for their contact details)
+If you would like to find out more, do get in touch with Michael Moore (see Who is who… for contact details)